magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 are.
 If you attach to happiness, you are off the path because attaching to happiness will cause suffering to arise.
 If you attach to sadness, it can be a cause for suffering to arise.
-You understand this – you are already mindful with but at the same time, are not yet able to fully let go of your attachments.
+You understand this – you are already mindful with right view, but at the same time, are not yet able to fully let go of your attachments.

 So what is the correct way to practise?
 You must walk the middle path, which means keeping track of the various mental states of happiness and